michelmf/azure-ml/Operationalizing Machine Learning/README.md

 ### 3.1 Authorization

+* Install *az* and enable it in the terminal
+* *az login* has succeeded
+* Install the Azure Machine Learning Extension
 * Create the Service Principal and allow it access the machine learning studio workspace
+* Take a screenshot showing that a *"Service Principal"* has been created
+* *az ml workspace share* completed without errors
+* Tae a screenshot showing that the az ml workspace share command has been run successfully, with no errors or tracebacks

 Print Screens from the process: